Skip to main content

 Overview

-Encore Health OS uses 5 distinct event delivery paths to handle the full spectrum of reactive behavior across the platform — from real-time UI updates to durable business automation to external system integration.
+Encore OS uses 5 distinct event delivery paths to handle the full spectrum of reactive behavior across the platform — from real-time UI updates to durable business automation to external system integration.
 Each path makes different trade-offs around durability, latency, retry semantics, and auditability.
 Choosing the wrong path leads to subtle bugs: lost events, duplicate processing, blocked request cycles, or audit gaps that surface during compliance reviews.
 This document gives developers a clear framework for selecting the right delivery path for any given use case.
 Key principle: prefer the least powerful path that satisfies your requirements.
 UI updates do not need durable queues.
 Business workflows should not depend on WebSocket connectivity.
 External integrations must not block database triggers.

 Event Delivery Paths